niplav/site/increasing.md

 towards sleep durations decreasing during meditation retreats.
 It would be quite interesting to know the relation between time spent meditating and amount of time slept.

-#### Anecdotes

-On a 1-month meditation retreat I did I noticed a stark reduction in my sleep time, at ~10 hours of meditation a day I probably slept 5-6 hours a night (I usually sleep ~8 hours if uninterrupted).

-I friend of mine with a long-term chronic illness, also a long-term meditator, tells me he sleeps ~6-7 hours per night, at around 2 hours of meditation a day.

 ### Behavioral Interventions